Grand Teton joins Yellowstone in breaking tourism records - NewsBreak

 “The visitor experience is a resource, just like moose or clean air, and it’s something we are actively working to preserve and protect," Jenkins said.

-Yellowstone officials announced earlier that the park just north of Grand Teton got almost 4.5 million recreation visits through September.
+Yellowstone officials announced earlier that the park just north of Grand Teton had almost 4.5 million recreation visits through September.
 This is the first year Yellowstone has seen more than 4 million visitors.

 Yellowstone had just under 4 million visits in 2016.
-Visits to both Yellowstone and Grand Teton were down somewhat in 2020 due to the COVID-19 pandemic.
+Visits to Yellowstone also decline last year.

 Comments / 0